 Davis and Moore stated that, in most cases, the degree of skill required for a job determines that job’s importance.
 They also stated that the more skill required for a job, the fewer qualified people there would be to do that job.
 Certain jobs, such as cleaning hallways or answering phones, do not require much skill.
 The employees don’t need a college degree.
 Other work, like designing a highway system or delivering a baby, requires immense skill.

 In 1953, Melvin Tumin countered the Davis-Moore thesis in “Some Principles of Stratification: A Critical Analysis.”
 Tumin questioned what determined a job’s degree of importance.
-The Davis-Moore thesis does not explain, he argued, why a media personality with little education, skill, or talent becomes famous and rich on a reality show or a campaign trail.
+The Davis-Moore thesis does not explain, he argued, why a media personality with little education or talent becomes famous and rich on a television show or politically successful on the campaign trail.
 The thesis also does not explain inequalities in the education system or inequalities due to race or gender.
 Tumin believed social stratification prevented qualified people from attempting to fill roles (Tumin 1953).
-For example, an underprivileged youth has less chance of becoming a scientist, no matter how smart she is, because of the relative lack of opportunity available to her.
+For example, an underprivileged youth has less of a chance to become a scientist, no matter how smart she is, because of the relative lack of opportunity available to her.
 The Davis-Moore thesis also does not explain why a basketball player earns millions of dollars a year when a doctor who saves lives, a soldier who fights for others’ rights, and a teacher who helps form the minds of tomorrow will likely not make millions over the course of their careers.

 Many conflict theorists draw on the work of Karl Marx.
-During the nineteenth-century era of industrialization, Marx believed social stratification resulted from people’s relationship to production.
+During the nineteenth-century era of industrialization, Marx believed social stratification resulted from workers’ relationship to the means of production.
 People were divided by a single line: they either owned factories or worked in them.
 In Marx’s time, bourgeois capitalists owned high-producing businesses, factories, and land, as they still do today.
-Proletariats were the workers who performed the manual labor to produce goods.
-Upper-class capitalists raked in profits and got rich, while working-class proletariats earned skimpy wages and struggled to survive.
+Proletarians were the workers who performed the manual labor to produce goods.
+Upper-class capitalists raked in profits and got rich, while working-class proletarians earned meager wages and struggled to survive.
 With such opposing interests, the two groups were divided by differences of wealth and power.
-Marx saw workers experience deep alienation, isolation and misery resulting from powerless status levels (Marx 1848).
-Marx argued that proletariats were oppressed by the money-hungry bourgeois.
+Marx theorized that workers experienced deep alienation, isolation and misery resulting from their sense of powerlessness and inferior status (Marx 1848).
+Marx argued that the proletarians were oppressed by the bourgeois.

 Today, while working conditions have improved, conflict theorists believe that the strained working relationship between employers and employees still exists.
 Capitalists own the means of production, and a system is in place to make business owners rich and keep workers poor.
 According to conflict theorists, the resulting stratification creates class conflict.
-If he were alive in today’s economy, as it recovers from a prolonged recession, Marx would likely have argued that the recession resulted from the greed of capitalists, satisfied at the expense of working people.
+If he were alive in today’s economy–one still recovering from a prolonged recession–Marx would likely argue that the recession resulted from the greed of capitalists, who profited at the expense of working people.

 Symbolic interactionism is a theory that uses everyday interactions of individuals to explain society as a whole.
 Symbolic interactionism examines stratification from a micro-level perspective.
 This analysis strives to explain how people’s social standing affects their everyday interactions.

 Symbolic interactionists also note that people’s appearance reflects their perceived social standing.
-Housing, clothing, and transportation indicate social status, as do hairstyles, taste in accessories, and personal style.
+Housing, clothing, and transportation indicate social status, as do hairstyles, taste in accessories, and other symbolic elements of personal style.

-To symbolically communicate social standing, people often engage in conspicuous consumption, which is the purchase and use of certain products to make a social statement about status.
+To symbolically communicate social standing, people often engage in conspicuous consumption, which is the purchase, use, and display of certain products to make a social statement about status.
 Carrying pricey but eco-friendly water bottles could indicate a person’s social standing.
-Some people buy expensive trendy sneakers even though they will never wear them to jog or play sports.
-A $17,000 car provides transportation as easily as a $100,000 vehicle, but the luxury car makes a social statement that the less expensive car can’t live up to.
+Some people buy expensive, trendy sneakers even though they will never wear them to jog or play sports.
+A $17,000 car provides transportation as effectively as a $100,000 vehicle, but the luxury model makes a social statement that the less expensive car does not.
 All these symbols of stratification are worthy of examination by an interactionist.

 - Analyze the Davis-Moore thesis.
 Do you agree with Davis and Moore?
 Does social stratification play an important function in society?
 What examples can you think of that support the thesis?
 What examples can you think of that refute the thesis?